Optimizing Rank for High-Fidelity Implicit Neural Representations: Experimental Details

 \subsection{Neural Radiance Fields}

 \paragraph{Experimental Setup:}

 We base our experiments on the PyTorch implementations \citep{queianchenNerf,torch-ngp,tang2022compressible} of Instant-NGP \citep{muller2022instant}, which allows us to seamlessly integrate Muon into an existing NeRF training pipeline.
 NeRFs \citep{mildenhall2021nerf} model a 3D scene as a continuous volumetric function parameterized by an MLP, mapping a spatial coordinate $(x,y,z)$ and viewing direction $(\theta,\phi)$ to volume density and emitted radiance.
 Novel views are rendered by sampling points along camera rays, querying the MLP at each location, and applying differentiable volumetric integration.
 Following \citet{saragadam2023wire,liu2024finer}, we train NeRFs on a challenging, sparse-view setting using a subset of 25 images (from the original 100).
 Following \citep{liu2024finer}, we use 6-layer MLPs with a hidden dimension of 128.
-Moreover, following \citep{torch-ngp}, we use float-16bit training for both optimizers- \paragraph{Hyperparameter Search:} We first perform a hyperparameter sweep on the \texttt{ship} dataset, and subsequently train final models for 37{,}500 iterations across all datasets using the best lr config from ship.
+Moreover, following \citep{torch-ngp}, we use float-16bit training for both optimizers.

+\paragraph{Hyperparameter Search:} We first perform a hyperparameter sweep on the \texttt{ship} dataset, and subsequently train final models for 37{,}500 iterations across all datasets using the best lr config from ship.